Nottingham-CTU/REDCap-Minimization/README.md

   * **final**: Totals following adjustment for allocation ratio
   * **base**: Totals prior to adjustment for allocation ratio
   * **fields**: The per-field totals that sum to the base totals
+  * **random**: Random numbers used for minimization when the minimization totals are equal
 * **minim_alloc**: List of the randomization allocations, in minimized order
 * **minim_random**: Details of an applied random factor (if no random factor, value is "none")
   * **initial**: Whether this is one of the initial random allocations before minimization is used